alexandrpaul/ad-isos/README.md

 ## Tasks for this project

-### 1. User Account Creation
+### 1. New User Provisioning in Active Directory
-Provisioned a new user in Active Directory and placed it in the appropriate Organizational Unit (OU) to maintain proper directory structure.
+Created and configured a new user account in **Active Directory**, assigning it to the appropriate **Organizational Unit (OU)** to ensure proper directory structure and policy alignment.

 ![Screenshot](https://github.com/alexandrpaul/ad-helpdesk/blob/9ea851dadf4227b532149446dca035605384d545/Screenshots/img1.png)